ZhengdaoLI0602/AAE6102-Lab-GP11/README.md

+Apart from the markdown version, a clear PDF version is available at: https://github.com/ZhengdaoLI0602/AAE6102-Lab-GP11/blob/main/AAE6102_LAB%20report_Group11.pdf

 In this laboratory report, we will leverage the RTKLIB (GUI) to process the U-Blox RINEX data in the medium urban case of the UrbanNav dataset.
 As for the coding part, run the main script with the prefix "main\_evaluation\_" to generate the evaluated results and the figures.
 All the used figures in this report have also been include in the folder "Figures" in the repository.

 ### 1 RTKLIB Settings